Thu Minh

+Originally trained to be a ballet dancer, Thu Minh became successful as a singer before attending and graduating from Berklee College of Music in Boston, at age 31.
 The biggest turning point in her musical career came with the success of the songs "Chuông gió" ("Wind chime"), "Bóng mây qua thềm", and "Nhớ anh" ("Missing you").
-In more recent years, Minh came out with songs with a dance-pop sound such as "Đường cong" ("Curves"), "Bay" ("Fly"), "Taxi", and "Xinh" ("Pretty").

-In addition, Thu Minh has won the championship in the show Dancing with the Stars (on Vietnamese TV) (2011).
-In 2012 and 2017, she was one of four judges and coaches on the reality show The Voice of Vietnam.
-Phạm Thị Hương Tràm and Ali Hoàng Dương, mentored by Thu Minh, became the winners of the 1st and 4th seasons of the show, respectively.
+In 2011, Thu Minh won the Vietnamese Dancing with the Stars (on Vietnamese TV).
+In 2012 and 2017, she was one of judges on the reality show The Voice of Vietnam, where she coached Phạm Thị Hương Tràm and Ali Hoàng Dương to become the winners of the 1st and 4th seasons of the show, respectively.

-Early life

-Thu Minh was born on September 22, 1977, in Hanoi.

-Her sister is married and lives in the U.S., while her elder brother's family lives with her parents in Ho Chi Minh City.
-She lives in Ho Chi Minh city as well.
-Some media reports cited Thu Minh's father as an artist named Hoang Quan.
-However, this information is inaccurate.
-In an interview conducted directly with her father by YanTV in 2010, he confirmed that the family is not engaged in art or the entertainment industry, except Thu Minh.
-He also confirmed that his name is Vu Ngoc Kim.